esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 Notes from solution:
 >- There is also an issue with showing additional controls on focus, which we discussed in the previous section on interactions and affordances.
+>- Labels display text throughout the interface.
+Adding labels to buttons, menu items, and views helps people understand the current context they are in and what they can do next.
+Clear text labels are essential to the overall accessibility of a design system.
+>- The form uses placeholders as labels, which means as soon as the user types a field there’s no indication of what it’s for.
+>Having a persistent text label above each input would make this form more accessible from a cognitive perspective.

 #### **🛠** Challenge: Find Content Layout Issues
 >Your challenge is to identify possible issues with these two layouts and discuss your expectations of what you will implement as a developer or communicate with a design team.